 From there we went to Edinburgh, visited the Castle, also Holyrood Palace and Abbey.
-Here we entered the room where Mary Queen of Scots slept and the bed is there as she left it so many years ago-
+Here we entered the room where Mary Queen of Scots slept, and the bed is there as she left it so many years ago.

-From there we journeyed to London, and after a stay of several days at the home of Brother Sheldon, we, on the 19th of Sept., bid farewell to the Saints of England and were on our way to HOME SWEET HOME.
+From there we journeyed to London, and after a stay of several days at the home of Brother Sheldon, we, on the 19th of September, bade farewell to the Saints of England and were on our way to "home, sweet home.

-Perhaps I had better state here that in nearly every place I have mentioned, we both preached and did such other church work as we were led to perform, and in every place the Saints did their best to make us happy and comfortable, and the many presents that we received betoken the fact that they enjoyed our visit, and since we arrived in America the Saints of the British Isles' mission have continued to remember us at every Christmas time and we have been requested several times to return there, and have promised that if requested to go we will gladly return, but it will not be "TILL THERE IS NO MORE SEA."
+Perhaps I had better state here that in nearly every place I have mentioned, we both preached and did such other church work as we were led to perform, and in every place the Saints did their best to make us happy and comfortable, and the many presents that we received betoken the fact that they enjoyed our visit, and since we arrived in America the Saints of the British Isles Mission have continued to remember us at every Christmas time and we have been requested several times to return there, and have promised that if requested to go we will gladly return, but it will not be "till there is no more sea."